Rusty-Helper/discord.js-rest/README.md

 ## About

-discord.js-lite is a powerful [Node.js](https://nodejs.org) module that allows you to easily interact with the [Discord API](https://discord.com/developers/docs/intro) without the need for connecting to the [websocket gateway](https://discord.com/developers/docs/topics/gateway)
+discord.js-lite is a powerful fork of the [discord.js](https://github.com/discordjs/discord.js) [Node.js](https://nodejs.org) module

+The module allows you to communicate with the [Discord HTTP API](https://discord.com/developers/docs/intro) without the need for connecting to the [websocket gateway](https://discord.com/developers/docs/topics/gateway) and the complexity of managing that

 When operating a bot at scale it is more performant to be able to send messages and interact with the Discord API without the need to login and receive gateway data from Discord.